Arnavion/winapi-tlb-bindgen/README.md

 # `winapi-tlb-bindgen-bin`

 The `winapi-tlb-bindgen-bin` crate is a binary that takes in the path of the typelib as a command-line parameter, and writes the bindgen output to stdout.
 This can be used to generate bindings manually for greater control, as opposed to using a build script to automatically generate the bindings on every build.
+You would also do this if you wanted your crate to be able to be built on non-Windows platforms.

 ```powershell
 cd winapi-tlb-bindgen-bin